Argentina’s Textile Crusader

-Whether the artisans can thrive despite Argentina’s economy, which is projected to slide into another recession soon, is another question.
+Whether the artisans can thrive despite Argentina’s economy, which is struggling to recover from a 3-year recession, is another question.
 “If you cannot give them really stable work and commit to buy every month…the mining companies can tempt the artisans away,” Marina says.
 She has already watched two cooperatives she was working with disappear—one when the organizer was offered a government job, another when its disabled female weavers were told their government benefits would be taken away.
-President Macri has turned the country decidedly away from left-wing populist policies toward austerity, and the populace is growing frustrated that the promised economic expansion has not yet arrived—only inflation and high fuel prices.
+Former President Macri turned the country decidedly away from left-wing populist policies toward austerity, and the populace is growing frustrated that the promised economic expansion has not yet arrived—only inflation and high fuel prices.
 Unable to increase its prices enough to cover rising costs, Argentina’s textile industry is on the verge of collapse.

 But this is the environment in which Marina has always operated.
 Like the guanaco, she travels through the harshest conditions and sets her sights on the summit of the farthest mountains.
 “My commitment was so, so strong, is so strong,” she says, “it was not possible that I would fail.”

 © 2023 Ruth Alden Wicker.
 All rights reserved.
 Under exclusive license to Craftsmanship, LLC.
 Unauthorized copying or republication of any part of this article is prohibited by law.